kaushal91/hello-world/README.md

 # hello-world
 My name is Kaushal.

-Please see the 'Udacity' repo for my work in machine learning.
+Please see the "Deep Learning with TensorFlow" repo for my work with machine learning.